hystvblod/Vscan/README.md

    ```
    then open `http://localhost:8000/index.html`.

 The app offers basic scanning features, document history and light/dark mode.
 You can switch languages using the dropdown in the header.
+After adding a signature, drag it to move and pinch on touch screens to resize it.

 ## Premium extras